‘Very High Risk’ of Blood Clots in Ovarian Cancer Patients Who Have Chemo Before Surgery

 A new study sheds light on the risk of blood clots at all stages of ovarian cancer and the potential need for preventive blood thinners during pre-surgery chemotherapy.

-More than 25 percent of patients undergoing chemotherapy before and after surgery for ovarian cancer develop blood clots, according to a new retrospective cohort study from researchers at the University of Michigan Comprehensive Cancer Center.
+More than 25 percent of patients undergoing chemotherapy before and after surgery for ovarian cancer develop blood clots, according to a new retrospective cohort study from researchers at the University of Michigan Rogel Cancer Center.

 The findings were published in Obstetrics & Gynecology.

 It has long been understood that patients with ovarian cancer are at a much higher risk of blood clots than the general population, but no previous studies had looked at patients who receive chemotherapy before surgery.
 The results were surprising — and indicate opportunities for intervention in such patients to prevent clots.

 “If you asked me for a guess before we examined the data, we would have thought the number was 10 percent,” says senior author Shitanshu Uppal, M.D.
 “It was quite a surprise to see that what we were talking about was more than 25 percent.”